 1953: Mullingar Shamrocks foundation

-The Pearse’s Hurling Club was founded in November 1951; its first chairman was Commandant Denis O’Callaghan whose grandson Con O’ Callaghan made a significant impact when he was introduced as a second-half substitute for Dublin in the 2016 All-Ireland football final.
+The Pearse’s Hurling Club was founded in November 1951; its first chairman was Commandant Denis O’Callaghan whose grandson Con O’ Callaghan is now one of the superstars of the GAA .
 The possibility of the Pearse’s club affiliating a football team was considered at the club’s first AGM in November 1952.
 A definite decision was postponed until the January club meeting held on Friday 16 January 1953 in St Mary’s Hall.
 After a lively debate, it was decided, that ‘as the hurling club was still in its infancy it would be unwise to burden it with a football team’.
 Instead it was decided to form a separate football club.
 The members of Pearse’s were determined that the footballers of Mullingar ‘would no longer be left orphaned and abandoned to be eventually lured away to the winter sodden fields of alien associations or to become the adopted children of a country club.’

 The following officers were appointed: